scrtlabs/marketplace/_sources/authentication.txt

 	:align: center
 	:alt: Digest Authentication

-Most blockchain implementations, and Ethereum in particular, use public-key cryptography in their addressing scheme.
+All blockchain implementations, and Ethereum in particular, use public-key cryptography in their addressing scheme.
 Each address on the blockchain is associated with a private and a public key, where the private key is secret, the public key can be mathematically derived from the private key, and the